SSWConsulting/SSW.Rules.Content/rules/do-you-know-deploying-is-so-easy/rule.md

 ---
 type: rule
-title: Do you make deploying easy?
+title: Do you know deploying is so easy?
 uri: do-you-know-deploying-is-so-easy
 authors:
   - title: Adam Cogan